Micheál Ledwith: Ferns Report

 The committee also examined the McGinnity affair and found inconsistencies in the evidence presented to the commission by the surviving bishops from 1985 and the seven former seminarians.
-The bishops emphatically denied that there had been any allegations known of homosexual activity, whereas the former seminarians and Fr McGinnity in evidence directly contradicted the bishops' submission.
-Ledwith, in his own evidence to the commission, confirmed that Dr Comiskey had informed him that a charge of homosexuality had been made against him.
+The bishops emphatically denied that there had been any allegations known of homosexual activity, whereas the former seminarians and McGinnity in evidence directly contradicted the bishops' submission.
+Ledwith, in his own evidence to the commission, confirmed that Comiskey had informed him that a charge of homosexuality had been made against him.
 At the time he had approached Cardinal Ó Fiaich, who was McGinnity's Bishop, and they had discussed the matter.
-He also asserted to the inquiry that Dr McGinnity had been dismissed from his post not because of this incident, but rather due to grave concerns about indiscipline within the college during his time as senior dean.
+He also asserted to the inquiry that McGinnity had been dismissed from his post not because of this incident, but rather due to grave concerns about indiscipline within the college during his time as senior dean.

 The inquiry also investigated a serious allegation made by one seminarian in 1994 and concluded that in this instance the complainant had proved unreliable.
 It was noted that the complainant had changed his statement to police and admitted that any alleged sexual activity had been consensual.
 The commission also noted that Ledwith had co-operated fully with the inquiry and had given direct oral evidence, where he had consistently asserted his innocence of all charges, though he declined to discuss any issues subject to a confidentiality clause.
 While critical, the inquiry was unable to make any specific finding against Ledwith in regard to either the allegation of child abuse or the alleged harassment of seminarians.

 The sudden resignation of Micheál Ledwith in 1994 caused controversy in Ireland, and led to considerable criticism of the way the matter was handled by the Irish Hierarchy.

 In 2010 the appointment of an Apostolic Visitation from the Holy See to the Irish Church was charged, amongst other things, with investigating all Irish seminaries, and St Patrick's College, Maynooth in particular.